StevenTammen/chrya.com/pages/links.md

 - Bibles: I recommend starting with the free options (KJV, ESV, ASV), and then purchasing others for comparison purposes later.
 I like the NASB, NKJV, HCSB, and old (1984) NIV.
 - Cross references: those built into Bible versions, those that you build yourself.
 (I find the Treasury of Scripture Knowledge to be rather hit or miss -- in my experience, it is more useful to have a smaller number of high-quality cross references).
-- Concordances: Search based on Strong's numbers (for Strong's enabled Bible versions).
+- Concordances: Search based on Strong's numbers (using Strong's enabled Bible versions).
 - Topical Indices: Nave's Topical Index, Torrey's Topical Textbook.
 - Bible Dictionaries: The International Bible Encyclopedia (ISBE) 1915, Hasting's Bible Dictionary, Smith's Bible Dictionary, Fausset's Bible Dictionary, Easton's Bible Dictionary, Hitchcock's Bible Names Dictionary.
 - Lexicons: Thayer's (Greek), Brown-Driver-Briggs (Hebrew), and Strong's Dictionary (Greek and Hebrew).
 In both programs, these will be accessible to English-speakers through Strong's numbers.